lee0781/Python-drug-discovery/README.md

-# Python for Drug Discovery — Learning Portfolio
+# Python for Drug Discovery

 A self-directed portfolio applying Python to real drug discovery workflows, anchored to publicly available assay data and